Widened Lines: Passenger services

 The writer Andrew Martin claims that, by the end of the 19th century, a continental passenger service linked Liverpool with Paris via the Widened Lines.
 Trains departed at 08:00 and arrived in Paris by 22:50, the passengers having transferred at Folkestone to a steamer across the Channel.

 In the early 20th century, competition from the electric underground railways and electric trams meant that the SER and GNR service was withdrawn on 30 April 1907, the GNR and LCDR service in September 1907 and the Midland and LCDR service in June 1908.
 Passenger services across London through Snow Hill railway station and Snow Hill tunnel were withdrawn in 1916.

 From 1 January 1908, electric locomotives were exchanged for steam locomotives on passenger trains at Paddington, and GWR services continued to run until 1939.

 The former GNR and Midland services continued to run to Moorgate, DMUs and diesel locomotives replacing steam in the 1960s.
 In 1976 the former GNR services were diverted at Finsbury Park via the Northern City Line to Moorgate, and York Road station and the curves into King's Cross closed.

 In 1978, work started on electrification of the Widened Lines from St Pancras to Moorgate as part of the "Bedpan" line, an electric service between Bedford and Moorgate, opening on 15 July 1983.
 King's Cross Widened Lines station was renamed King's Cross Midland City, and King's Cross Thameslink in May 1988 when the Snow Hill tunnels reopened for Thameslink.

-The line from Farringdon to Moorgate closed on 20 March 2009, to allow the platforms at Farringdon be extended to take 12-car trains.
+The line from Farringdon to Moorgate closed on 20 March 2009, to allow the platforms at Farringdon to be extended to take 12-car trains.